NCAR/wrf_hydro_docker/development/README.md

 # ./compile_docker.sh [some_other_image]
 ```
 ## Usage Description:
-Simply run as a substitute for the standard `./compile_NoahMP.sh`
+Run as a substitute for the standard `./compile_NoahMP.sh`
     1. Call it from `wrf_hydro_model/trunk/NDHMS` (actually anywhere in a
        model repo will work).
     2. NOTE: it does not use setEnvars.sh.
 Compile options are set in the calling